Aishwarya-TheAnalyst/Aishwarya-TheAnalyst/README.md

 - 👩‍💼 I’m currently working as a **Technology Analyst**

-- 📂 All of My projects are available below
+- 📂 Here's a list of all my projects:

   [Sales Insights - Data Analysis using Power BI and SQL](https://github.com/Aishwarya-TheAnalyst/Sales-Insights-Data-Analysis-using-PowerBI-and-SQL)